OctopusDeploy/blog/blog/2020-07/farmer-and-octopus-deploy/index.md

 :::warning
 **Securing Credentials:**
-Store the credentials you use to login into Azure in a secure location, such as a Password Manager, or your Octopus Deploy instance using, preferably, an [Azure account](https://octopus.com/docs/infrastructure/deployment-targets/azure#azure-service-principal) or [sensitive variables](https://octopus.com/docs/projects/variables/sensitive-variables).
+Store the credentials you use to log in to Azure in a secure location, such as a Password Manager, or your Octopus Deploy instance using, preferably, an [Azure account](https://octopus.com/docs/infrastructure/deployment-targets/azure#azure-service-principal) or [sensitive variables](https://octopus.com/docs/projects/variables/sensitive-variables).
 You should also avoid committing them into source control.
 :::

 To run the application, we’ll also supply: